Major infiltration bid foiled along IB in Jammu; one terrorist killed | Law-Order

 - India

-One terrorist was killed as security forces guarding the International Border (IB) thwarted an infiltration attempt here early Saturday, officials said.
+One terrorist was killed as army troops guarding the International Border (IB) scuttled an infiltration attempt here early Saturday, officials said.

-The operation happened when a group of four heavily-armed terrorists was noticed attempting to sneak into this side from across the IB in Khour sector of Akhnoor in the early hours, the officials said.
+The operation happened when a group of four heavily-armed terrorists was noticed sneaking into this side from across the IB in the Khour sector of Akhnoor in the early hours, the officials said.

-They said the troops brought down effective fire on the infiltrating terrorists and one of them was hit and fell down.
+Army's Jammu-based White Knight Corps said the suspected movement of terrorists was captured through surveillance devices during the intervening night of December 22 and 23. ''Effective fire brought down.
+Terrorists seen dragging one body back across the IB,'' it posted on X.

-However, the body of the deceased was dragged back by his associates across the IB, the officials said.
+A defence spokesman shared a clip recorded on a surveillance device, showing four terrorists making an attempt to cross over into India from across the border under the cover of darkness.
+The officials said the area was kept under a tight vigil and a search operation was launched with the first light of the day.
+Blood stains confirmed the killing of a terrorist whose body was, however, dragged back by his associates to the Pakistan side, the officials said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)